volar-is/volaris/crates/volaris-crypto/README.md

 You may find the audits for both AES-256-GCM and XChaCha20-Poly1305 on [the NCC Group's website](https://research.nccgroup.com/2020/02/26/public-report-rustcrypto-aes-gcm-and-chacha20poly1305-implementation-review/).

-<sup>1</sup> Deoxys-II-256 does not have an official audit, so use it at your
-own risk

 ## Who uses volaris-crypto?

 This library is implemented by [volaris](https://github.com/volar-is/volaris), a secure multi-interface file encryption utility.